Dafnik/dfts-common/libs/dfx-qrcode/README.md

 The percentage indicates the maximum amount of damaged surface after which the symbol becomes unreadable.

-Error level can be set through `options.errorCorrectionLevel` property.<br>
 If not specified, the default value is `L`.

 ## QR Code capacity